k0f1/configuring-linux-web-server/README.md

 `sudo ufw allow wwww`
 With that we can now enable our firewall with `sudo ufw enable`

+Finally, confirm that all our configuration are working with `sudo ufw status` command

 ## Usage
 Configuring a linux web server requires a number of environmental variables for runtime configuration.
 The following examples demonstrate ho to run it manually from the command line